 The Peer Tutorial program is designed for students who are having difficulty in a specific course or area of instruction.
 Each student is assigned to an available peer tutor for one-on-one assistance with regular course work.
 Students and tutors must be approved by the instructor in the course.
 The program is not designed for developmental work that requires professional assistance.
 Students in curriculum, general education, and occupational extension programs are eligible for this free service.
-Students should contact their instructor or apply for this service in Basic Skills Programs in the Learning Resources Center.
+Students should contact their instructor or apply for this service at the Information Center in the Student Services Center.